suyashkumar/auth/README.md

 	Validate(token string) (*Claims, error)
 }
 ```

+A gRPC microservice wrapping this interface is in progress and can be found at [suyashkumar/auth-grpc](https://github.com/suyashkumar/auth-grpc).

 You only need to provide a database `connectionString` and `signingKey`, and everything else is taken care of for you including:
 * table and database setup (including uniqueness constraints and useful indicies)